CureApp/node-circleci-autorelease/README.md

 add `.releaseignore` file.

-files and directories written in `.releaseignore` are removed just before creating release branch.
+files and directories written in `.releaseignore` are removed just before creating a release tag.

 # installation